Ms. Deborah R. McCarthy

 The average in an honors course may not exceed 103%.

-This will include the addition of 3 percentage points to the grades used to calculate the semester or yearly average.
+This will include adding 3 percentage points to the grades used to calculate the semester or yearly average.

 Absent Work: